learnlatex/learnlatex.github.io/es/more-06.md

 \end{document}
 ```

-Other language settings make design changes: for example, in traditional
-French typography, there is a space before some punctuation signs, like `:`,
-and this is added automatically if you load `babel` with the option `french`.

 Otros ajustes asociados al idioma hacen que el diseño cambie: por ejemplo, en la
 tipografía francesa tradicional, se deja un espacio antes de algunos signos de puntuación